rammangrulkar/rammangrulkar.github.io/academia/index.md

 <br />
 ## National and International Level Responsibilities:
 <ol>
+<li>Worked as a session Chair in IEEE Pune Section International Conference Innovation in Engineering, Design and Holistic Education IEEE Pune Con 2021 during December 16-19, 2021, organized by MIT-ADT Pune.</li>
 <li>Worked as Reviewer in IEEE Pune Section International Conference Innovation in Engineering, Design and Holistic Education IEEE Pune Con 2021 during December 16-19, 2021. </li>
 <li>Worked as Reviewer in International Conference on Automation, Computing and Communication 2021 (ICACC-2021), organized by RAIT Nerul, Navi Mumbai. </li>
 <li>Worked as Session Chair & Reviewer in National Conference on “Role of recent technology in nation – building” organized by the Department of Electrical Engineering, VISHWANIKETAN’s Institute of Management Entrepreneurship and Engineering Technology held during 09th July 2021 to 10th July 2021. </li>